 Commemoration Events across the National Park Service

 The site of the first landing, Fort Monroe National Monument, is hosting a year of events to commemorate 400 years of African American history.
-An anniversary weekend of events from August 23 to 25, 2019, will include a nationwide bell ringing ceremony to honor those who landed at Fort Monroe in 1619.
+An anniversary weekend of events from August 23 to 25, 2019, included a nationwide bell ringing ceremony to honor those who landed at Fort Monroe in 1619.

 The story of the African Americans in North America spans four centuries--and beyond.
 Events and activities across the National Park System explore this history.